VincentLiu3/real-world-RL-deployment/README.md

-# Real World RL in Deployment
+# Real World Reinforcement Learning in Deployment

 The repository compiles a list of real-world applications of reinforcement learning.
 - Only include methods that was deployed, is currently deployed, or will be deployed in the future.